 She didn’t just want me to brush her.
-She wanted me to hold the brush by one cheek as she rubbed against it two or three times then offered the other cheek so she could leave her oils, scent or whatever on the brush to be disseminated along the paths of the brush into her fur!
+She wanted me to hold the brush by one cheek as she rubbed against it two or three times then offered the other cheek so she could leave her oils, scent or whatever on the brush to be disseminated along the paths of the brush into her hair!

 Well, she knew how to let me know what she wanted.
 She would stare at me quietly with a certain “look” while sitting in the bedroom doorway for an unknown amount of time (at least several minutes).

 If I purposefully ignore her after a few minutes, she came closer and stared at me some more.
 If I put the blanket on my knees as an offering for her to sit in my lap, she walked away.
 “Do you want food?”
 I would ask.
 Then she would race off to the kitchen.
 Aha!
 I realized that she wanted FOOD!

 So who’s the boss in my home??
 Is my situation out of hand?